-Inherently, these are fun products and based on our research of existing reviews, this is the primary reason many people will purchase one.
-While we admit that it is hard to quantify fun, we think our method of aggregating the individual scores of our panel of testers while they assessed overall fun and ride-ability is effective.
-The majority of this metric is based on the speed of the board and how it performed in our obstacle course test, but we also looked at the weight of each board, Bluetooth connectivity functions, available accessories, and the spread of color options that each board came in.
+These boards are inherently fun products, which is the primary reason people purchase them.
+While we admit that it is hard to quantify fun, we think our method of aggregating the individual scores of our professional testers while they assess the maneuverability and speed is effective.
+The majority of this metric is based on the speed of the board and how it performed in our obstacle course, but we also looked at the weight of each board, Bluetooth connectivity functions, available accessories, and the stock color options.

-As we learned in our testing, these products can break when pushed to their limits.
-It's important to know that the manufacturer stands behind their product, or that you can at the very least get in contact with them about an issue or a warranty claim.
+As we learned in our testing, these products can and will break when pushed to their limits.
+It's important to know that the manufacturer stands behind their product or that you can at the very least get in contact with them about an issue or a warranty claim.